Health and safety

 Each classroom contains markings, indicated by a green strip at the front of the desk, for where it is safe to sit.
 All seats that should not be used have been marked as such.
 In addition, one-way traffic patterns have been created in classrooms with two doors.
 All classroom doors now have a doorstop assigned that should be used to expedite entrances and exits while reducing common touchpoints.

-Classrooms will be cleaned by the UofSC custodial department each day, using materials that meet or exceed all guidelines.
-Disinfectant spray will be provided in all classrooms for students to clean their own work area before/after classes.
-More information about the university’s cleaning protocol can be found beginning on page 48 of the Risk Mitigation Plan [PDF].
+Disinfectant spray will continue to be provided in all classrooms for students to clean their own work area before/after classes.
+More information about the university’s cleaning protocol can be found beginning on page 52 of the Return to Learn Plan [PDF].

-2Ls and 3Ls will keep the same locker they had last year unless they requested a change with the Student Affairs staff.
+Students will keep the same lockers from the Fall 2020 semester.
 The locker area in the School of Law is a small area, so please leave yourself extra time if going to your locker to allow the person next to you to finish prior to entering the space.

 Food is not allowed in the classrooms.
 Drinks are allowed as long as face coverings are worn when you are not consuming.